-All stages of handling a complaint – who does what, and when – are shown on the complaints flowchart (39KB PDF).
+All stages of handling a complaint – who does what, and when – are documented in the complaints procedure (204KB PDF).

 What happens afterwards

-If a complaint is upheld, in whole or in part, the investigation and its result will be reported to the members of SfEP.
-However, the names of the complainant and complainee will not be reported, except that the complainee may be named if they are expelled from the Society.
+If a complaint is upheld, in whole or in part, the investigation and its result will be reported to the members of the SfEP.
+The names of the complainant and complainee will not be reported, except that the complainee may be named if they are expelled from the Society.

 Disciplinary actions imposed on the complainee can range from advice, a written warning or a requirement to retrain through to downgrading of membership or expulsion.
 If disciplinary action is imposed on the complainee, the standards director will maintain contact with the complainee and the complaint handler to ensure that such action is followed through.

 After the SfEP Council has given its decision on a complaint, either party may appeal within 20 working days.
 They must explain what part of the Council’s decision they are appealing against, and why; they can also submit further evidence.

 In general, an appeal will be considered only if it concerns at least one of the following issues: